twonoise/mightymic/README.md

 **What if windings (and/or taps) are not perfectly balanced?**

 Our setup is highly immune to that.
 Some differential non-equivalency are easily rejected by definition of differential signals.
 Non-symmetric taps measured & agjusted using `Ratio` knob & scale.

+**Electric guitars?**

+Any analog input welcome!
+But if it is _UNbalanced_ (Tip-Ring, or TS connector, like most electric guitars), you'll need to recompile, search for `UNbalanced` at code.
+Please leave your feedback!

 **Disadvantages?**